openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Key Types {#keyattestation-keytypes}

-This specification defines the following values for `key_type`:
+This specification defines the following values for `key_storage_type`:

 * `software`: It MUST be used when the Wallet uses software-based key management.
 * `tee`: It MUST be used when the Wallet uses the Trusted Execution Environment for key management.